Overview of the Examples

 Recognizing and Accommodating Human Behavior

-- Not recognizing stress or anxiety can increase learner frustration; foster an open, supportive learning environment.
+- Failure to recognize stress or anxiety can increase learner frustration; foster an open, supportive learning environment.

 Barriers to Communication